14 Massive SEO Factors To Get Your Website Ranking in 2020

 13. Optimise for voice search

-Voice Search is still a relatively new phenomenon, and so its impact on SEO has yet to come fully into focus.
+Voice Search is the fastest growing sector.
 What is clear is that the way people speak their search queries is bound to be different to the way in which they type the same searches.
-Research by the website Backlinko examined 10,000 voice searches on Google Home and, amongst the results, found the following:
+Research by the website Quora Creative examined 10,000 voice searches on smartphones, smart devices and computers, found the following:

 It is widely agreed amongst search experts that ‘featured snippets’ are a good indication of voice search results.
 You will most likely have noticed over the past few years that for certain searches, an outlined box with a specific answer to that search appears above everything else on page one.
 Until recently this was rather limited to large, trusted resource sites such as Wikipedia.